 When you think about the cybersecurity services that your enterprise is currently using, you’ll notice that the operation of some of these services requires little to no training for the employees and typically just “run” in the background:

 Because 91% of cyberattacks start with phishing emails, it’s common practice for enterprises to have some sort of web mail protection.
 A common example of this would be an anti-malware software installed on email servers to protect against phishing.

 BEC (Business Email Compromise) attacks, which primarily target the C-levels and other senior executives of organizations, have affected thousands and have resulted in $5 billion in losses the past three years.
-Needless to say, extra security measures for email servers are absolutely necessary in this era of information age.
+Needless to say, extra security measures for email servers are absolutely necessary for this era of the information age.

-These types of softwares are also easy to deploy and can quickly block known attacks with minimal human intervention.
+These types of software are also easy to deploy and can quickly block known attacks with minimal human intervention.

 Among cloud computing trends, enterprises have been found to be turning to cloud-based IaaS models to handle operations of servers and storage, a job that has traditionally been for on-premise data centers.
 In this case, with your company’s infrastructure being on the cloud, security should be of utmost priority.

 Fortunately, according to a recent report by 451 Research, three-quarters of organizations are willing to pay a premium for enhanced security services from cloud technology providers, so many leave it to the cloud provider to handle their security concerns.